 PBX Software for Hosted and CPE Deployments

-No matter where you want to run PBX software for yourself of your clients, the Vodia PBX is a great choice for you.
-It can run on most popular operating systems like Windows, MacOS and Linux, various server sizes from embedded systems to blade servers, in virtual and bare metal environments and in the public or private cloud and on customer premises.
+No matter where you want to run PBX software for yourself or your clients, the Vodia PBX is a great choice for you.
+It can run on most popular operating systems like Windows, MacOS and Linux, various server sizes from embedded systems to blade servers, in virtual and bare metal environments, in the public or private cloud and on customer premises.
 And it comes with a large set of features that gives you what you need for your users and for your server management.

 The Vodia PBX was built to run in public and private clouds from day one on virtual machines as well as bare metal as well as on standard LAN servers.

 A wide range of operating systems including MacOS, Windows, FreeBSD and several Linux variants makes it easy to deploy the software on standard servers.